 Colin Stokes completed his Bachelor of Music degree and Performer’s Certificate, an award for excellence in performance, in the studio of Steven Doane and Rosemary Elliott at the Eastman School of Music.
 In 2012 Colin completed the Master of Music degree at The Juilliard School with Richard Aaron.
 Mr. Stokes is currently pursuing his second Master of Music degree in the Contemporary Performance Program at The Manhattan School of Music in the studio of Fred Sherry.

-He has received valuable insight and mentorship from such great artists as Claude and Pamela Frank, Yo-Yo Ma, Ralph Kirshbaum, Jerome Lowenthal, Yuri Temirkanov and Ani Kavafian.
-He is the recipient of Eastman School of Music’s Howard Hanson Scholarship, and, during his study at Baltimore School for the Arts, Mr. Stokes received the Joan G. and Joseph Klein, Jr. Prize for the Most Promising Performing Artist.
+Mr. Stokes is the recipient of the Manhattan School of Music Scholarship, Juilliard’s M. & E. Cohen, Irene Diamond and Stonzek Memorial Scholarships, Eastman School of Music’s Howard Hanson Scholarship and, during his study at Baltimore School for the Arts, Mr. Stokes received the Joan G. and Joseph Klein, Jr. Prize for the Most Promising Performing Artist.

-Born in 1987 Colin began his studies at the age of 7 with local teachers in his native Gettysburg, in rural Pennsylvania.
-At the age of 11 he began to commute to Baltimore to study with the teacher who would exert a profound influence on him, Troy Stuart.
-Mr. Stokes later moved to Baltimore to study full time with Mr. Stuart, a dedicated teacher and mentor who spent several hours each day working with Colin.
+Born in 1987 Colin began his studies at the age of 7 with local teachers in his native Gettysburg in rural Pennsylvania.
+At the age of 11 he began studies in Baltimore at the Peabody Institute with the teacher who would exert a profound influence on him, Troy Stuart.
+Mr. Stokes soon moved to Baltimore to study full time with Mr. Stuart at the Baltimore School for the Arts.